Judith Moffett

 (Bascom Hill, 2008)

 "The Bird Shaman is, by genre standards, a very talky novel, but the conversation can be both intense and brilliant.
 It is also often quite erudite. [...]
-Like another author influenced by Quaker thought, Joan Slonczewski, she is fond of setting up situations where there is a potential for violence, and then solving them peacefully, against our genre-reinforced expectations."
+Like another author influenced by Quaker thought, Joan Slonczewski, [Moffett] is fond of setting up situations where there is a potential for violence, and then solving them peacefully, against our genre-reinforced expectations."

 –Michael Levy, The New York Review of Science Fiction